zlepore/zachlepore.github.io/entrepreneurship.md

 ## ZSC LLC
 **Co-Founder | 2019 – 2021**

-ZSC LLC was an early-stage venture and academic project focused on the planning, design, and permitting of a regulated agricultural cultivation facility in Connecticut.
+ZSC LLC was an early-stage venture focused on the planning, design, and permitting of a regulated Cannabis cultivation facility in Massachusetts.

 The work emphasized applying engineering and regulatory principles within a highly constrained compliance environment.